mudassir-725/PRODIGY_WD_01/README.md

 ## Installation & Usage
-1. Clone the repository: `git clone https://github.com/mudassir-725/websolutionshub.git`
+1. Clone the repository: `git clone https://github.com/mudassir-725/WEBSOLUTIONHUB.git`
-2. Navigate to the project directory: `cd websolutionshub`
+2. Navigate to the project directory: `cd WEBSOLUTIONHUB`
 3. Open the `index.html` file in your preferred web browser.

-## Demo
+## Live Demo
-You can view a live demo of the project here. []
+You can view a live demo of the project here. [https://mudassir-725.github.io/WEBSOLUTIONHUB]

 ## License
 This project is licensed under the MIT License.